jaimefernandezjr/devops-engr-test-iac/README.md

 ## Known Issue
 ### Terraform Destroy
 Currently, the terraform destroy command does not successfully remove all resources due to a problem.
-The workflow takes too long to execute the Terraform Apply step, where it is taking way too long to obtain public ssh key.
+The workflow takes too long to execute the terraform apply step, particularly the acquisition of the public SSH key.
 To clean up, I manually delete the resources from the AWS Management Console.

 ## Future Improvements
 - Implement auto-scaling for the EC2 instances.
-- Use Ansible for configuration management.
+- Use Ansible for configuration management when things get complex.
 - Add automated tests for the infrastructure.